fern-api/fern/README.md

 fern login
 ```

-You'll be prompted to log in in a new browser tab using your GitHub account.
+You'll be prompted to log in to your GitHub account using your preferred browser.

 After you have logged in, simply run the generate command to generate your SDKs: